 For entering freshman students enrolled in 5 year dual degree programs the award will cover a maximum of 10 consecutive semesters.
 The eligible 5 year dual degree programs include: nursing, physician assistant, occupational therapy, dietetics, and international business (IB).

 For entering freshmen students enrolled in a 4+1 year degree program the award will cover a maximum of 10 consecutive semesters.
-The eligible 4+1 programs are liberal studies-education, adolescence education programs in biology, chemistry, English, history and math, accounting/international business and information technology/international business.
+The eligible 4+1 programs are liberal studies-education, accounting/international business and information technology/international business.

 Entering freshmen students enrolled in the college through the Career Discovery Program (CDP) will receive the award for a maximum of 8 or 10 semesters, based on the declared academic major.